War of Jenkins' Ear: Anson expedition

 The success of the Porto Bello operation led the British, in September 1740, to send a squadron under Commodore George Anson to attack Spain's possessions in the Pacific.
-Before they reached the Pacific, numerous men had died from disease, and they were in no shape to launch any sort of attack.
+Before they reached the Pacific, numerous men were killed by disease, they had to outrun pursuing Spanish naval vessels, and ultimately the fleet found itself in no shape to launch any sort of attack.
 Anson reassembled his force in the Juan Fernández Islands, allowing them to recuperate before he moved up the Chilean coast, raiding the small town of Paita.
 He reached Acapulco too late to intercept the yearly Manila galleon, which had been one of the principal objectives of the expedition.
 He retreated across the Pacific, running into a storm that forced him to dock for repairs in Canton.
 After this he tried again the following year to intercept the Manila galleon.
 He accomplished this on 20 June 1743 off Cape Espiritu Santo, capturing more than a million gold coins.

 Anson sailed home, arriving in London more than three and a half years after he had set out, having circumnavigated the globe in the process.
 Less than a tenth of his forces had survived the expedition.
 Anson's achievements helped establish his name and wealth in Britain, leading to his appointment as First Lord of the Admiralty.
+One of his ships, HMS Wager, was presumed lost in the storms round Cape Horn.
+The survivors would later take part in a sensational public inquiry concerning allegations of mutiny, cannibalism, and murder among the Wager's crew.